libretime/libretime/docs/manual/help/index.md

 Bug reporting
 -------------

-Libretime needs your input to improve.
+LibreTime needs your input to improve.
 If you think you've found a bug, please visit <https://github.com/LibreTime/libretime>.
 Create a bug report by selecting **Issues**, then **New Issue**.
-That way, the Libretime team can keep track of your problem and notify you when it has been fixed.
-You can also suggest improvements and new features for Libretime on that site.
+That way, the LibreTime team can keep track of your problem and notify you when it has been fixed.
+You can also suggest improvements and new features for LibreTime on that site.